flyingwaters/flyingwaters.github.io/_posts/2021-02-02-NLP_dataAugmentation.md

 1.1--(Shin,Y.；Yoo，K.M.;and Lee,S.-G.2019.
 Utterance Generation with Variational Auto-Encoder for Slot Filling in Spoken Language Understanding.
 IEEE Signal Processing Letters)

-(2) Yoo 2020; Hou et al. 2018; Kurata, Xiang, and Zhou 2016
+(2) Yoo 2020; Hou et al. 2018; Kurata, Xiang, and Zhou 2016<br/>
     2.1--(Yoo, K. M. 2020.
 Deep Generative Data Augmentation for Natural Language Processing.
-Ph.D. thesis, Seoul National University. ） 2.2--(Hou, Y.; Liu, Y.; Che, W.; and Liu, T. 2018.
+Ph.D. thesis, Seoul National University. ）<br/>
+    2.2--(Hou, Y.; Liu, Y.; Che, W.; and Liu, T. 2018.
 Sequence-to Sequence Data Augmentation for Dialogue Language Understanding.
-In Proc. of COLING, 1234–1245.)
+In Proc. of COLING, 1234–1245.)<br/>
     2.3--(Kurata, G.; Xiang, B.; and Zhou, B. 2016.
 Labeled Data Generation with Encoder-Decoder LSTM for Semantic Slot Filling.
-In Proc. of INTERSPEECH, 725–729. )
+In Proc. of INTERSPEECH, 725–729. )<br/>

 (#3) The Problems

- these generative method tends to generate duplicated utterances, because they can only consider the expression variance between one input-output pair at a time
+ these generative method tends to generate duplicated utterances, because they can only consider the expression variance between one input-output pair at a time<br/>

- these defects can be easily avoided by breaking the shackles of current one-by-one augmentation paradigm and considering the extensive instance relations during generation.
+ these defects can be easily avoided by breaking the shackles of current one-by-one augmentation paradigm and considering the extensive instance relations during generation.<br/>

-效果大概，100一个类别和slot filling 可以达到提升5%点左右
+效果大概，100一个类别和slot filling 可以达到提升5%点左右<br/>